infrae/fcrepo/src/fcrepo/README.txt

   ...                         password='fedoraAdmin')

-Now that we have a connection, we can create a FedoraClient
+Now that we have a connection, we can create a FedoraClient:

   >>> from fcrepo.client import FedoraClient
   >>> client = FedoraClient(connection)